frePPLe/frepple/doc/user-guide/examples/resource/resource-efficiency.rst

-As both "new machine" and "old machine" can be used to assemble the two produced items of the example (a round table or a square table), we need to declare the parent resource in the `Operation Resources table <../../../user-guide/model-reference/operation-resources.php>`_.
+As both "new machine" and "old machine" can be used to assemble the two produced items of the example (a round table or a square table), we need to declare the parent resource in the `Operation Resources <../../../user-guide/model-reference/operation-resources.php>`_ table.
+This lets the solver know that any resource of the group can perform the task, see `Resource alternate <../../../user-guide/examples/resource/resource-alternate.php>`_ example for more details.

 .. image:: _images/operationresources.png
    :alt: Operation resources table.